- Flatware is laid on the table in the order of use. The placement starts on the outside of the place setting and moves inward toward the plate.

 - The lower edges of the utensils are aligned with the bottom rim of the plate, about 1 inch up from the edge of the table.

 - To avoid hiding a utensil under the rim of a plate or bowl, lay it approximately 1 inch away from the side.

-- To eliminate fingerprints on the handle, hold flatware by the "waist," the area between the handle and the eating end of the utensil.
+- To eliminate fingerprints on the handle when placing flatware on the table, hold it by the "waist," the area between the handle and the eating end of the utensil.

 The dinner knife is laid to the right of the plate, with the blade facing the plate.